Per-Morten/imt3912_dev/proprog.md

 CMake is definitely not beginner friendly in our view, however this can also be because this is our first interaction with CMake and the project was of a non trivial size.

+# Process and Communication
+For the project we chose a scrum like approach, which was supposed to be relatively low overhead, as we were two team members.
+We had daily scrum meetings to inform each other of the progress that had been made the previous work day, and the plan for the current day.
+These meetings were kept short, and were documented in the standard daily scrum latex format, in bulletpoint like fashion.
+The format can be seen at: https://github.com/Per-Morten/imt3912_thesis/blob/master/formats/daily_scrum_format.tex

+The development of the project was organized into several sprints, with each sprint lasting a week.
+Planning a sprint was mainly done in a regular txt document, before being turned into issues in our issue tracker.
+Each sprint were planned after the conclusion of the previous one, with a smaller undocumented retrospective.
+A larger and documented retrospective was done biweekly, and here we evaluated if we needed to re-plan our project.
+Stakeholder and supervisor meetings was done mainly when there were questions we needed answers to, or if we had reached a particular milestone.

+Communication was mainly done orally, or through discord.
+In the discord chat we had several channels for each different category, allowing us to have a log of previous discussions on certain issues.

+In general we tried to keep the process and communication low overhead.
+We were only two people, who worked relatively independent of each other.
+Having a larger more formal process would potentially look better, and might have saved us some issues, but we are uncertain if the larger overhead would be worth it.

+## Timing and Estimation
+We wanted to track as much information as possible related to the development of the project.
+To do this we used toggl, and added undocument guidelines on the naming of the task.
+Each time entry would be named according to the issue we were working with at the time.
+When creating issues each issue would be given an estimate on how long we thought it would take to complete it.
+The original idea was to create a script that would download and parse the different toggl entries, and match them with the time estimations in the git issues.
+The script would then output the time difference between the estimation and actual time spent.
+Having this information would tell us to find out how accurate our estimations were, and allow us to make better estimations for the future.
+Unfortunately we did not have enough time to implement this script properly.
+We had one version early in development which would look at the bitbucket issues, but it never supported github, or sub tasks, and was therefore not used.

+## Kanban Board
+After moving the repository over to github we got access their project board, which we used as a simple kanban board.
+We created a new board per sprint, and followed a simple todo, in progress, review ready and done scheme.